 In addition to the topics addressed by our four keynote speakers, Bar Leaders Panels will present on the following topics: present and future challenges to the rule of law in New Zealand; The NZBA and the bar’s role in upholding the rule of law; the NZBA's report on access to justice and ongoing initiatives; the meaning of diversity and equality at the bar, protecting the concepts of independence, integrity and collegiality, and the future for advocates and advocacy.

 We are delighted to present four keynote speakers.

 From the United States, we have Caroline Adams Miller, recognised as a world leading expert in the areas of goal setting/accomplishment, grit, happiness and success.
 She has spent more than 30 years helping individuals, leaders and companies to achieve their goals.

 Other speakers and panellists include: Chief Justice of New Zealand, The Rt.
 Hon.
 Dame Sian Elias GNZM, Hon.
 Christopher Finlayson QC, The Hon.
 Justice Raynor Asher, The Rt.
 Hon.
 Sir Ted Thomas KNZM QC, Hon.
-John Wild QC, Kylie Nomchong SC, Julian Miles QC, Stuart Grieve QC, Kate Davenport QC, Clive Elliott QC, Jonathan Eaton QC, Paul Radich QC, Paul Wicks QC, Victoria Casey QC, Maria Dew, Honor Ford, Josh McBride, Belinda Sellars and Natalie Walker.
+John Wild QC, Kylie Nomchong SC, Stuart Grieve QC, Kate Davenport QC, Clive Elliott QC, Jonathan Eaton QC, Paul Radich QC, Paul Wicks QC, Victoria Casey QC, Maria Dew, Honor Ford, Josh McBride, Belinda Sellars and Natalie Walker.